jakubito/spotify-discography-cli/README.md

 yarn global add spotify-discography-cli
 ```

-# One-time setup
+# First-time setup

-In order to use this tool, you have to provide a Spotify app's client ID and secret.
-To create a new app, follow these steps:
+In order to use this app, you have to provide a Spotify app's client ID and secret.
+To obtain these, you have to create a new app within Spotify dashboard:

-1. Log in to [Spotify Dashboard](https://developer.spotify.com/dashboard/) with your Spotify account.
+1. Log in to [Spotify Dashboard](https://developer.spotify.com/dashboard/) with your account.
-2. Click on **Create an app**, provide title and description of your choice (e.g. _Spotify Discography CLI_)
+2. Click on **Create an app** and provide title and description of your choice (e.g. _Spotify Discography CLI_)
-3. Check both checkboxes and click **Create**
+3. Check both checkboxes and click on **Create**
 4. On the app page, click on **Edit Settings**
 5. Add `http://localhost:10101` to your **Redirect URIs** field and click "Save"
 6. You should see your app's client ID and secret in top left

-Once you have client ID and secret ready, run
+Once you have client ID and secret, run

 ```
 spotify-discography init